jveverka/iam-service/docs/IAM-user-manual/01b_setup-persitence-layer.md

 ## Setup Persistence Layer
-By default, *iam-service* uses in-memory persistence mode, which is very convenient for testing purposes.
+By default, *iam-service* uses in-memory persistence mode, which is very convenient for testing purposes or simple deployments.
-However, for real deployment is recommended to use __file-system__ persistence layer.
+However, for real deployment is recommended to use __file-system__ or __mongo-db__ persistence layer.

 ### Supported Persistence modes
 * __in-memory__ (default, no persistence) - __application.yml__ configuration contains: